-The group of female activists reached the top of the Shard in central London after 15 hours of climbing in protest at oil drilling in the Arctic.
+The group of female activists reached the top of the Shard in central London on Thursday evening following 15 hours of climbing in protest at oil drilling in the Arctic.

-After reaching the summit of the 72-storey building, two of the campaigners unfurled a 32 foot by 32 foot blue flag with ''Save the Arctic'' written in white across it.
+On reaching the summit of the 72-storey building at around 7.10pm, two of the campaigners unfurled a 32ft by 32ft blue flag with ''Save the Arctic'' written in white across it.

-The activists reached the top of the building at around 7.10pm.
-They were later driven away by police in an unmarked white van to the sound of cheers from supporters gathered at the foot of the landmark.
+They were driven away by police in an unmarked white van to the sound of cheers from supporters gathered at the foot of the landmark.

-The women, who evaded security guards early in the morning, said their climb was intended to put Shell and other oil companies in the spotlight.
+The women, who evaded security guards to begin their climb, said it was intended to put Shell and other oil companies in the spotlight.

 The demonstrators live-streamed the climb from helmet cameras, with birds-eye views of their ascent broadcast live at www.iceclimb.savethearctic.org.

 One climber, Victoria Henry, 32, a Canadian living in Hackney, London, said before the climb: "It's going to be really hard work, it's going to be nerve-shredding for all of us and we may not succeed, but we're going to do everything we can to pull it off.